jspuij/TwokaB/docs/pages/wpftutorial.md

 We have added the Control with the type `blazor:BlazorWebView`, that matches its parent in height and width, and we have given it the `BlazorWebView` Name.
 WPF will automatically create a property with that name on the `MainWindow` class.

+> The BlazorWebView Control first tries to start the new Edge (Chromium based) Edge.
+If it's not encountered the BlazorWebView Control will fall back to the old Edge control.
+If this is not desired you can use the `BlazorNewEdgeWebView` and `BlazorOldEdgeWebView` Controls respectively.

 We have also added two event handlers to the Window class: